abj908/Book/README.md

-# Book
+# BookSnap
-BookSnap on AWS
+Catalog your bookshelf by uploading a picture